danyelfreir/HONN-Project2/README.md

 2. Run `docker compose up -d --scale email_service=2` from the root directory.

 ### Request body
-Please make sure to use snake_case in the request body, as the database would not play nice with camelCase.
+Please make sure to use snake_case in the request body.
-For example:
+Like so:
 ```json
 {
     "product_id": 1,